 Tampa Motorcycle Accident Lawyers Near You

-If you or a loved one has been involved in a motorcycle accident and you’re considering hiring a Tampa motorcycle accident attorney, you already know that there are plenty of law firms that want your case.
+If you or a loved one has been involved in a motorcycle accident and you’re considering hiring a motorcycle accident attorney in Tampa, you already know that there are plenty of law firms that want your case.

 - WE’VE RECOVERED MILLIONS FOR MOTORCYCLE ACCIDENT VICTIMS AND FAMILIES.
 This is the most important reason why we’re are a smart choice.
 We have successfully resolved hundreds of motorcycle accident injury claims, including achieving six, seven, and eight-figure settlements and jury verdicts.

 - WE TAKE MOTORCYCLE ACCIDENT CASES PERSONALLY.
 Several of our attorneys are also avid riders.
 We sponsor the Florida Motorcycle Club Facebook group, and frequently advocate for motorcycle rider safety and protections.

 - WE’VE REPRESENTED OVER 20K INJURED FLORIDIANS OVER 30 YEARS IN PRACTICE.
 There seem to be new motorcycle injury law firms opening up shop constantly in Tampa.
 We’ve been rooted here and helping injured riders for over 30 years.
 When you go with us, you can rest assured that your case will be handled by experienced professionals from start to finish.